 - Citrus fruit

-To calculate the amount of water you need to drink daily to avoid dehydration, take your weight in pounds, divide that number in half.
-In other words, if you’re a woman who weighs 140 pounds, you need to drink roughly 80 ounces per day, or roughly ten 8-ounce glasses of water to stay fully hydrated.
+To calculate the amount of water you need to drink daily to avoid dehydration, take your weight in pounds, and divide that number in half.
+In other words, if you weighs 160 pounds, you need to drink roughly 80 ounces per day — roughly 10 eight-ounce glasses of water — to stay fully hydrated.

 9. Emotional Stress